Uses the ru function in the rust

 be independent a priori.

 model for block maxima.
-Required arguments: n
+Required arguments: n, data,

-.
-See also gev
+prior.
+See also gev.

-Point process (PP) model: model = "pp"
+Point process (PP) model: model = "pp".
+A model for

 occurrences of threshold exceedances and threshold excesses.
 Required

-r-largest order statistics (OS) model: model = "os"
+r-largest order statistics (OS) model: model = "os".

 A model for the largest order statistics within blocks of data.

-.
+Required arguments: n, data, prior.
 All the values

-are used unless ros
+in data are used unless ros is supplied.

 Parameter transformation.
 The scalar logical arguments (to the

-and rotate
+function ru) trans and rotate determine,

 respectively, whether or not Box-Cox transformation is used to reduce